0Wolfire/gladius-dns-connector/README.md

 # Gladius DNS Connector
-Maps Gladius network state to DNS records
+Translates Gladius content node state into DNS records so they can serve over HTTPS.
+Gives each content node an `A` record like: `[node_eth_address].cdn.yourpool.com`.

 # Running the connector